VahidAssadi/SD.PaymentService/README.md

 # SD.PaymentService
-It's a Url Payment system.
+This is a Payment system sample.
 It's a part of learning journey of system design practices